lorencarvalho/hiss/README.md

 looking for help with:

-* adding some magic `%hiss` commands for macro management, convienence
+* adding some additional magic commands for macro management?, convienence?
-* ~less hacky pygments theming maybe?~

 #### development